Think-and-Dev/gitbook-docs-test/docs/abis/MoCBucketContainer.md

 ### getActiveAddressesCount

-Returns all the address that currently have bprox position for this bucket
+Returns all the address that currently have riskProx position for this bucket

 ```js
 function getActiveAddressesCount(bytes32 bucket) public view